ME-ICA/tedana/docs/denoising.rst

 *****************************************************************

-If you regress just nuisance regressors (i.e., rejected components) out of your data, then retain the residuals for further analysis, you are doing aggressive denoising.
+If you regress just nuisance regressors (i.e., rejected components) out of your data, then retain the residuals for further analysis, you are doing "aggressive" denoising.

 .. code-block:: python